-Student Charter: Legal protection 1
+Student Charter: Legal protection, as from September 1st 2015

 An objection must be submitted within six weeks.
 The date of receipt of the objection by the Facility determines whether the objection has been submitted on time.
 The Facility forwards the notice of objection directly to the Executive Board.